How Manual Underwriting Works, What to Expect

-Mortgage lenders like things to be easy.
-If you're lucky enough to have a high credit score and plenty of income, lenders can process your loan application relatively quickly.
+If you're lucky enough to have a high credit score, plenty of income, and a healthy down payment, getting a home loan is easy.
+Lenders can process your loan application relatively quickly if you’re the typical home buyer, and mortgage lenders like for things to be easy.
 But not everybody lives in that world.

 If you have thin credit, bad credit, or complicated earnings, computerized approval programs may be quick to decline your application.
-However, it’s still possible to get approved with manual underwriting.
-The process is slightly more cumbersome, but it's a solution for borrowers who don't fit the standard mold.
+But it’s still possible to get approved with manual underwriting.
+The process is slightly cumbersome, but it's a potential solution for borrowers who don't fit the standard mold.

 What Is Manual Underwriting?

 Manual underwriting is a manual process (as opposed to an automated process) of evaluating your ability to repay a loan.
-Your lender assigns a person to review your application and supporting documents that demonstrate your ability to repay the loan (such as bank statements, pay stubs, and more).
+Lenders assign staff to review your application and other supporting documents that demonstrate your ability to repay the loan (such as bank statements, pay stubs, and more).
 If the underwriter determines that you can afford to repay the loan, you will be approved.